mneedham/venkat/README.md

 This is the README for the VS Code extension "venkat".

-It runs the example file up to the current line (or the selection) and displays the result of that last line in a comment after or for multi-line results below.
+It runs the example file up to the current line (or the selection) and displays the result of that last line in a comment after or for multi-line results below (or as info message).

 It is inspired by Venkat Subramaniam's use of Textmate tooltips for [code execution results](http://blog.agiledeveloper.com/2014/10/running-in-textmate.html) which is great for presentations.